deepsense-ai/seahorse/docs/operations/read_transformer.md

 includeOperationsMenu: true
 ---

-Reads a [Transformer](../classes/transformer.html) from a file at the specified location.
+Reads a [Transformer](../classes/transformer.html) from a directory at the specified location.

+It supports reading data from local file system and HDFS.

 **Since**: Seahorse 1.1.0